jqtangust/hawk/README.md

 ## 📜 **Acknowledgment**
-This work is supported by the National Natural Science Foundation of China (No. 62206068) and the Natural Science Foundation of Zhejiang Province, China under No. LD24F020002.
+This paper is supported by Guangdong Provincial Key Lab of Integrated Communication, Sensing and Computation for Ubiquitous Internet of Things (No.2023B1212010007), the Innovation and Technology Fund of HKSAR under grant number GHX/054/21GD, the Natural Science Foundation of Zhejiang Province, China, under No. LD24F020002, and National Science Fund for Distinguished Young Scholars (62025205).

 Also, this project is inspired by [Video-LLaMA](https://github.com/DAMO-NLP-SG/Video-LLaMA).